JoeyLipton/joeylipton.github.io/_posts/2022-02-09-TryHackMe-RootMe.md

 gobuster dir -u http://10.10.40.145 -w /usr/share/wordlists/seclists/Discovery/Web-Content/directory-list-2.3-medium.txt -o gobuster/gob-rootme
 ```

+This is just a standard gobuster scan on the box to look for endpoints, the command itself usually doesn't finish but its a good way to find initial access.

 ![](/docs/images/rootme/rootme3.png)

 #### /panel/ endpoint

+The /panel/ endpoint found in gobuster looks interesting as this isn't a normal endpoint found in Apache so its worth checking out.

 ![](/docs/images/rootme/rootme4.png)

-This endpoint allows for file uploads, the first easist thing to test is a PHP reverse shell.
+This endpoint allows for file uploads, the first easiest thing to test is a PHP reverse shell.

 ![](/docs/images/rootme/rootme5.png)